 Joe Budden: Authenticity through Creativity

 Joe Budden operates from a deep love and respect for a culture that both embraced him at his best and demonized him at his worst, and he provides a unique perspective that aims to redefine the way we experience and internalize music.
-While most prominent voices in mainstream hip-hop media are undercut by ulterior motives and personal agendas in today’s day and age, Budden’s resurgence is a powerful reminder that authenticity is becoming a valuable premium as the social media landscape continues to mature.
+While most prominent voices in mainstream hip-hop media are undercut with ulterior motives and personal agendas, Budden’s resurgence is a powerful reminder that authenticity is becoming a valuable premium as the social media landscape continues to mature.
 The same unfiltered combativeness that got him blackballed from the industry has now propelled him to unforeseen heights, and people are beginning to pay attention.

 As far as content, Joe kept his promise and shows no signs of slowing down.
 I find myself constantly coming back to those two words, and even as I write this piece, they resonate now more than ever: creators create.